-Almost ready, but now I need to create an amazing pin for my readers to add it to their Pinterest boards.
-Pinterest is an awesome platform used my millions of people every day.
-So I then find a great images, add some text and now add this to my blog.
-Along with key words in the description to help people search for it.
+Almost ready, but now I need to create an amazing pin for my readers to add to their Pinterest boards.
+Pinterest is an awesome platform used by millions of people every day.
+I then find great images, add some text, and now add this to my blog along with keywords in the description to help people search for it.

 Marketing and social media

-Post it to Facebook, twitter and Instagram.
-Or wherever else you want.
+Post it to Facebook, Twitter, and Instagram.
+And wherever else you want.
 And wait for it to go viral.